MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-handoff.md

 manager: shellyha
 ---

-# Hand off a bot conversation to a live agent
+# Hand off a bot conversation to a live human agent

 A bot can resolve many customer support issues, but there are times when an issue requires a live human agent.
 As you design the conversation path for your bot topic, you can initiate hand-off by re-directing users to Escalate system topic.
+To get started, update the Escalate system topic.

-## To add a handoff to a live agent
+## Update Escalate system topic to handoff to a live agent

 1. Select **Topics** in the navigation pane to open the Topics page.